9th Australian National Family Law Conference–

 is, by itself, worthy of a week-long international conference.
 To

-his elegant work Conflict of Laws in Australia (6th ed, 1995) Dr Peter
+In his elegant work Conflict of Laws in Australia (6th ed, 1995)

-Nygh summarizes the international law of matrimonial property and
+Dr Peter Nygh summarizes the international law of matrimonial property

-financial relief in 18 pages but you have to read most of the other
+and financial relief in 18 pages but you have to read most of the

-565 pages to get the full picture because topics are often interrelated
+other 565 pages to get the full picture because topics are often

-(for example procedure, enforcement, choice of law, trusts, corporations,
+interrelated (for example procedure, enforcement, choice of law,

 In this paper I can but outline some